Macumbafeh/Talented_Onyxia/README.md

 This is a fork of Talented from bKader(https://github.com/bkader/Talented_WoTLK) updated for use Warmane's Onyxia PTE server with Vanilla (and later TBC) Talents.

+this version is an updated version of the TBC code.

 Check [Porting Progress](Porting-Progess.md) to see how the progress for making this fully work on Onyxia is going.

 ## Install Note: